-Equipped with their signature trigger-shaped chronograph push-piece, the new Graham Chronofighter Fortress automatic watch offers you that diesel-punk aesthetics that you either love or hate with all your heart.
+Equipped with their signature trigger-shaped chronograph push-piece, the new Graham Chronofighter Fortress offers you that diesel-punk aesthetics that you either love or hate with all your heart.

-Available at a pretty much impressive cost of CHF 7950, this watch justifies its hefty price sticker with the caliber G1742 automatic movement.
+Available at a pretty much impressive cost of CHF 7950, this one justifies its hefty price sticker with the caliber G1742 automatic movement.

-As you can see, the lugs here are relatively short, so even on a thin wrist the Chronofighter will look at home.
-Perhaps, the only thing that may make you feel a bit uncomfortable is the device overall thickness and massiveness: this little bastard will never let you forget that you are wearing a watch on your wrist.
+As you can see, the lugs here are relatively short, so even on a thin wrist, the Chronofighter will look at home.
+Perhaps, the only thing that may make you feel a bit uncomfortable is the device’s overall thickness and massiveness: this little bastard will never let you forget that you are wearing a watch on your wrist.

-In fact, the case is so small that the trigger-shaped chronograph pusher that also serves as a crown guard looks like it was transplanted directly from one of those .50 cal. machine guns that were installed on the legendary B-52 Superfortress strategic bomber planes.
+In fact, the case is so small that the trigger-shaped chronograph pusher that also serves as a crown guard looks like it was transplanted directly from one of those .50 cals that were installed on the legendary B-52 Superfortress strategic bomber planes.

-The module is very well finished, there is indeed a very solid feel to it.
+The module is well-finished, there is indeed a solid feel to it.
 All parts are well crafted and finely machine brushed enhancing its technical look.

 Designed to be pushed by the right thumb, the trigger is used both for stop/stop and reset operations.

 Another nice touch here is the “Bomber jacket” calf leather strap of light brown color.
-It is wide and is rather stiff somehow matching the masculine aura of the gadget.
-It comes with a very solid looking pin buckle that, too, looks quite reassuring (you don’t want to lose your eight thousand dollars watch, do you?)
+It is wide and rather stiff somehow matching the masculine aura of the gadget.
+It comes with a solid-looking pin buckle that, too, looks reassuring (you don’t want to lose your eight thousand dollars watch, do you?)